 By Don Quijones, Spain & Mexico, editor at WOLF STREET.

 The war on cash is escalating.
-As Mises’ Jo Salerno reports, the latest combatant to join the fray is JP Morgan Chase, the largest bank in the U.S., which recently enacted a policy restricting the use of cash in selected markets; bans cash payments for credit cards, mortgages, and auto loans; and disallows the storage of “any cash or coins” in safe deposit boxes.
+As Mises’ Jo Salerno reports, the latest combatant to join the fray is JP Morgan Chase, which recently enacted a policy restricting the use of cash in selected markets; bans cash payments for credit cards, mortgages, payday loans apps and auto loans; and disallows the storage of “any cash or coins” in safe deposit boxes.
 In other words, the war has moved on from one of words to actions.

 Here are ten quotes that should chill the spine of any individual who cherishes his or her freedom and anonymity:

 1. Kenneth Rogoff (from the intro to his paper The Costs and Benefits to Phasing Out Paper Currency):

 Despite advances in transactions technologies, paper currency still constitutes a notable percentage of the money supply in most countries… Yet, it has important drawbacks.
 First, it can help facilitate activity in the underground (tax-evading) and illegal economy.
 Second, its existence creates the artifact of the zero bound on the nominal interest rate.

 In other words, cash (not money) is the source of all evil and must be destroyed because governments can’t trace its every movement, and it represents a limiting factor on central banks’ ability to continue their insane negative-interest-rate experiment.